JermaineV/JermaineV.github.io/index.md

 ### Welcome to My Data Science Portfolio
 ---

 This portfolio contains projects completed by me for academic, self-learning and hobby purposes.
-All projects are hosted on github, for an indepth view of my profile please visit my <a href="https://github.com/JermaineV">GitHub</a> profile.
+All projects are hosted on github For an indepth view of my profile please visit my <a href="https://github.com/JermaineV">GitHub</a> profile.

 Direct links to my completed projects can be found below.